Statesboro Expungement Lawyer

 - A felony charge was closed with no conviction and you were convicted of some other unrelated misdemeanor

 Any of the above scenarios will involve certain other conditions that must be met as well as potential time limits.
 A law was passed in 2013 in Georgia that automatically restricts certain arrest records after that date.
-If your arrest occurred prior to 2013, you should consult with our attorney.
-Automatic restrictions occur after two years for most misdemeanors, four years for most felonies, and seven years for violent and sex-related felonies.

-In Georgia, the process can take up to 150 days and is as follows: Contact the arresting law enforcement agency for the requirements to restrict a record.
+In Georgia, the process of expungement can take up to 150 days and is as follows.
+The length of the process depend on a variety of factors.

 The laws regarding expungement and record restriction are complicated.
 In order to understand where your case may fit in, it is best to get the legal counsel of our experienced criminal law attorney.
 Should you be eligible for record restriction, our firm can put the wheels in motion to help you move forward without the burden of a permanent criminal record.